 These design principles come from work with many firms in developing strategic planning for technology and are covered in more depth in our strategic planning workshops.
-(If you are interested in attending one the upcoming workshops on BT strategic planning in New York or San Francisco, you can find info using these links: [March 12 NYC] [March 13 NYC] [April 23 San Fran] [April 24 San Fran]).
+For more information, request an inquiry with me or contact your Forrester account manager.

-What tips do you have for using capability maps in strategic planning?
+Join the discussion … what tips do you have for using capability maps in strategic planning?
+Post your comments below.

 Previous post: The Gamification Of Business